 If you or an adult you know is being harmed, you should speak up.

 - Physical, such as hitting or shaking

-- any form of sexual activity that is not wanted or understood
+- Sexual activity that is not wanted or understood

 - Threats of harm, such as being left alone, humiliated, intimidated or verbally abused.

 Anyone could cause harm.
 It could be family, friends, paid staff, volunteers, other service users or strangers.
 Some adults may be more at risk because of a disability, illness or health condition.

 Speak up if you or someone you know is feeling under pressure to hand over money or personal property.